Pope Francis death: What happens next?

 – Conclave

-The secret meeting of cardinals, known as the conclave, usually beings between 15 and 20 days after a pope’s death.
+The secret meeting of cardinals, known as the conclave, usually begins between 15 and 20 days after a pope’s death.

 Although Mr Ronan said if cardinals agree, then it could begin earlier.